andreramolivaz/BankTweetBiosphere/README.md

 The project focuses on studying the presence of banks on social media, using three central banks as case studies: the `European Central Bank (ECB)`, the `Federal Reserve (FED)`, and the `Bank of England (BoE)`.

-The primary objective of this project is to gain insights into the intricate dynamics of the social affiliation network, examine the dissemination of information within it, and analyze how banks interact with users.
+The primary objective of this project is to gain insights into the intricate dynamics of the social affiliation network, examine the dissemination of information within it (focousing on homophily, triadic closure, sentiment analysis), and analyze how banks interact with users.

 ## Features: